Skip to main content

 PP: Ping Pong

-Ramp 1 is horizontal, Ramp 2 is vertical.
-Motion uses triangle waveforms, for the bouncing DVD player logo effect.
+Ramp 1 video waveforms are horizontal, Ramp 2 is vertical.
+Motion uses triangle waves, for the bouncing DVD player logo effect.

 Scrolls: Ping-pong mode